Kiribati: Law enforcement and military

-Law enforcement in Kiribati is carried out by the Kiribati Police Service, which is responsible for all law enforcement and paramilitary duties for the island nation.
+Law enforcement in Kiribati is carried out by the Kiribati Police Service, which is responsible for all law enforcement and paramilitary duties.
 There are police posts located on all of the islands.
 The police have one patrol boat, the RKS Teanoai II.

 The main prison in Kiribati is located in Betio, named the Walter Betio Prison.
 There is also a prison in London on Kiritimati.

-Male homosexuality is illegal in Kiribati, with a penalty up to 14 years in prison, according to a historical British law.
-However, this law is not enforced.
-Kiribati has not yet followed the lead of the United Kingdom, following its Wolfenden report, to decriminalise acts of male homosexuality, beginning with provisions in the UK's Sexual Offences Act 1957.
-Female homosexuality is legal, but lesbians may face violence and discrimination.
-However, employment discrimination on the basis of sexual orientation is prohibited.